 - one house for the principal and one for the director of studies

 - an incinerator

-- from 2021 a dedicated aqueduct for the water supply
+- a dedicated aqueduct for the water supply

 - a project to improve student nutrition with optimization

 of the terraces dedicated to the school, a stable with cows

 - Four were built by Mabawa in 2005, along with the first two administrative offices